 Losing a smartphone can always be pretty hard.
 It feels like a part of you is missing.
-Also, when we save all our memories and reminiscence in it in the form of pictures, videos, notes and text messages.
+Also, when we save all our memories and reminiscence in it in the form of pictures, videos, notes, and text messages.
 In this guide, we will deal with all the methods that you can use to recover data from stolen Samsung Galaxy smartphones.

-There are a number of services that allow you to access features on your Samsung smartphones remotely.
+There are several services that allow you to access features on your Samsung smartphones remotely.
 That includes retrieving call logs, making your phone ring remotely, backup your data on the Samsung cloud, retrieve text messages, extend battery life, set guardians, track location, unlock your phone or wipe all the data present in it.

 In order to use these services remotely, you need to have credentials of your Samsung Account or your Email that you used to signup on your phone.
 The same email that you used in order to signup on Google Play Store on your Samsung phone.
 Even if you don’t remember its password, you can always recover it using forget password option.

 Recover data from stolen Samsung Galaxy phone:

 If you have lost your phone, the first thing you need to do is to try to locate it using the Samsung or Android service, which allows you to remotely locate your phone and display its location on Google Map.
 You can see the full guide here.
+Once you have recovered the data, it is recommended to wipe out all the data remotely, so whoever has your phone can not access the data present in it.

 Retrieve data of your stolen Samsung Galaxy from Samsung Cloud: